clemsonciti/workshop-palmetto/_episodes/06-interactive.md

 teaching: 15
 exercises: 0
 questions:
-- "How can I find things in files?"
+- "How do I request and interact with a compute node?"
 objectives:
 - "Use `grep` to select lines from text files that match simple patterns."
 keypoints: